sassoftware/grafana-esp-plugin/README.md

 ### (Optional) Build and Deploy a Privately Signed Version of the Plug-in

 Prerequisites:
-* You have completed the steps in [Deploy a Released Version of the Plug-in](#deploy-a-released-version-of-the-plug-in).
+* You must complete the steps in [Deploy a Released Version of the Plug-in](#deploy-a-released-version-of-the-plug-in).
 * Go version 1.23 or above.
 * Node version 16 or above.
 * Yarn version 1.22 or above

-To build and deploy a privately signed version of the plug-in:
+To build and deploy a privately signed version of the plug-in, do the following steps:

 1. Build back-end plug-in binaries for Linux, Windows, and Darwin.
    ```